jdiponziano/gutenberg-starter-theme/readme.txt

 = Does this theme support any plugins? =

-gutenbergtheme includes support for Infinite Scroll in Jetpack.
+themename includes support for Infinite Scroll in Jetpack.

 == Changelog ==